spannerj/spencer-dev-env/README.md

 An ELK stack is created if any application requests the "logging" commodity.
 It will capture the output of any containers that are configured (via their docker-compose-fragment) to forward their messages to logstash via syslog.

+Because the full stack is quite memory intensive, you will be asked during provisioning if you want to run it.
+If you choose yes, then an extra 1.5gb of memory will be allocated to the machine over and above what is configured.
+If you choose no, then only Logstash will be activated.
+In either case, logs will also be forward to logs/log.txt for viewing outside of Kibana.

-Once some logs have been, well, logged, you can visit http://localhost:15601/ on your host machine and you'll get the Kibana welcome page.
+If running the full stack, you can visit http://localhost:15601/ on your host machine and you'll get the Kibana welcome page.
 Choose "@timestamp" as your time-field name, and then you will be able to click the Create button, and start using it!

 There are 3 saved searches available for you that you can open in the Discover tab.
 The display table will be set up to show the parsed information (assuming you are using the logging format defined in the skeleton-api).
 You can then turn on auto-refresh and enjoy!
 There is also a dashboard available that shows both searches on the same page.
 To import them, go to Settings/Objects/Import and browse to `saved.json` in `/scripts/guest/docker/logging`.

 # Useful commands